 Can I buy some original art/comic pages?

 Occasionally I sell original comic pages.
-You are welcome to inquire through my email.
+You are welcome to inquire to my assistant through my contact form.

 I’m emailing for a project for school, can you answer some questions?

 I’m really busy with work right now, so can’t personally answer school project related questions.
 Please check out my blogging on making comics and working in the comics industry.
 You might find the answers to your questions there.

 If I mail you one of your books, will you sign it and mail it back to me?

 Unfortunately, due to (yep, you guessed it) my busy schedule, I’m not able to sign and mail books individually back to readers.
 If you’d like to get a book signed, check out my convention schedule on the front of this website.
 I might be attending a convention/book fair/library event near you, and I’ll be happy to sign however many books you’d like then. :)

 Do you charge for signing books at conventions?

 Goodness, no! :) I’m happy to sign whatever you bring, free of charge.

 How did you get published by First Second Books?